More Treatment Options

 Inpatient Care

 Inpatient or residential rehab centers are 24-hour facilities that provide behavioral therapy, medications, and other types of treatments for addiction around the clock.
-Patients are also given meals and a room so they can stay at the facility.
+Clients are also given meals and a room so they can stay at the facility.
 These programs provide a controlled environment where those who need extra help overcoming their addictions can stay.

 Not everyone requires inpatient care, but some individuals truly need this type of treatment.
-They can include
+They can include:

-- Patients with severe addictions who do not believe they will be able to avoid relapse if they are not being constantly monitored
+• Individuals with severe addictions who do not believe they will be able to avoid relapse if they are not being constantly monitored

-- Patients who don’t have a strong social support network of friends and family members
+• Individuals who don’t have a strong social support network of friends and family members

-- Patients who don’t have jobs, school, or other responsibilities that will help them stay focused on their decision to stop abusing drugs
+• Individuals who don’t have jobs, school, or other responsibilities that will help them stay focused on their decision to stop abusing drugs

-- Patients who are not safe in their homes or do not have a home life conducive to recovery
+• Individuals who are not safe in their homes or do not have a home life conducive to recovery

 Outpatient Care